stennety/mywebsite/_posts/2024-10-03-Privilege-Escalation-WSUS.md

 ---
 layout: post
-title: Exploiting WSUS misconfiguration to priviledge escalate on companies Windows computers
+title: Exploiting WSUS misconfiguration to priviledge escalate controlling DHCP
 ---

 In this post we will explore a simulation of a possible attack that I have spotted in the wild.
 Given that by company policy I am not allowed to alter the original PCs, this will be a simulated environment using VMs recreated as loyally as possible to the original golden image.